openskies-sh/aircraftregistry/documents/registration-identity-authentication.md

 ## Registry tables and Scopes

 The registry backend specifies a set of [tables](https://github.com/openskies-sh/aircraftregistry/blob/master/registry/models.py) for a database to hold data about the People, Operators and Equipment.
-In this section we specify the scopes and privilages for each table, as expected every table as `read` and `write` scopes additionally, we specify the following:
+In this section we specify the scopes and privilages for each table, as expected every table as `read` and `write` scopes additionally, we specify the following.

 - `all` scopes are for foreign keys of the table
 - `privileged` scopes are for privileged endpoints and interested parties.